LitE-SNN: Designing Lightweight and Efficient Spiking Neural Network through Spatial-Temporal Compressive Network Search and Joint Optimization: Method

 To assess the computational operations associated with different timesteps, we follow the convention of the neuromorphic computing community to use the total synaptic operations (SynOps) metric \cite{wu2021tandem}, defined as:

-where $p$ is the pruning rate, $k_h$ and $k_w$ denote the kernel height and width, $C_{in}$ and $C_{out}$ denote the input and output channel size, $H$ and $W$ is the height and width of the feature map. $S$ is the average spike rate, which is originally defined as
+where $p$ is the pruning rate, $k_h$ and $k_w$ are the kernel height and width, $C_{in}$ and $C_{out}$ the input and output channel sizes, $H$ and $W$ the height and width of the feature map. $S$ is the average spike rate, which is originally defined as

 where $T$ is the total time length, $s^{(t)}$ indicates the average spike rate per neuron at the $t$-th timestep.
-We can see that the number of timesteps will affect the spike rate $S$ and, consequently, the computational cost of the network.
-As shown in Figure \ref{fig:cconv}(d), to enable this search, we consider a range of candidate timestep count $\{1, 2, \ldots, T\}$ and modify the Equation (\ref{eq:spikerate}) by introducing trainable weights for each number of timesteps:
+We observe that the number of timesteps affects the spike rate $S$ and, consequently, the network's computational cost.
+As shown in Figure \ref{fig:cconv}(d), to enable this search, we consider a range of candidate timestep counts $\{1, 2, \ldots, T\}$ and modify the Equation (\ref{eq:spikerate}) by introducing trainable weights for each timestep count:

 where $\psi^{(t)}$ is the weight of having $t$ timesteps, $\frac{exp(\psi^{(t)})}{\sum_t^T exp (\psi^{(t)})}$ is the relative weight with the total sum equaling $1$.
-For illustration, consider a scenario where the total time length $T$ is 6, and the relative weights for each timestep $t \in \{1, 2, 3, 4, 5, 6\}$ are trained as $[0, 0, 0, 0, 0.6, 0.4]$.
-According to Equation (\ref{eq:timesearch}), the spike rate $S$ would include the sum of spike rates for the first 5 timesteps, plus 40\% of the spike rate from the $6$-th timestep.
-If the weight distribution changes to $[0, 0, 0, 0, 0, 1]$, the spike rate $S$ would be computed as the sum of spike rates across all 6 timesteps, which degenerate to Equation (\ref{eq:spikerate}).
-The trained weights $\psi$ allow us to evaluate the impact of the timestep selection on the overall network performance.
-We will introduce how to balance network performance against computational cost in Section \ref{loss}.
+For illustration, consider a scenario where the total time length $T$ is 6 with relative weights for each timestep $t \in \{1, 2, 3, 4, 5, 6\}$ as $[0, 0, 0, 0, 0.6, 0.4]$.
+Here, the spike rate $S$ includes the sum of spike rates for the first 5 timesteps plus 40\% from the 6th.
+If weights change to $[0, 0, 0, 0, 0, 1]$, $S$ equals the sum across all timesteps, matching Equation (\ref{eq:spikerate}).
+The trained weights $\psi$ evaluate the impact of timestep selection on network performance.
+We will introduce how to balance network performance against computational cost in Section \ref{loss}